danielglejzner/ng16-dep-audit/README.md

 ## Features

 - Checks each npm package in your project's `package.json`.
-- Identifies Angular packages that need to be upgraded/removed/replaced to be compatible with Angular 16 compiler.
+- Identifies Angular packages that need to be upgraded or removed/replaced to be compatible with Angular 16 compiler.
 - Lists packages that do not have Angular dependencies or are not visible in the npm registry.

-## Usage ( work in progress )
+## Usage
-- `npm i ng16-dep-audit`
 - Make sure to run the command from a directory where you `package.json` is located
 - run `npx ng16-dep-audit`